harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 In no particular order, they are:

+*I used to be a scientist.
+I warned the town about upcoming volcano.
+And then it became all about weed.* --- Randy, South Park

+*The true mind can wither all the lies and illusions without being lost.
+The true heart can touch the poison of hatred without being harmed.* --- Lion Turtle from Avatar: The Last Airbender

 *It seems, in fact, as though the second half of a person's life is made up of nothing but the habits they accumulated during the first half.* --- Fyodor Dostoyevsky

 *Anything that prevents people from doing great work has an inverse that helps them to.* --- Paul Graham